flyingmachine/brave-clojure-web/content/read-and-eval.md

 # Clojure Alchemy: Reading, Evaluation, and Macros

 This chapter will explain how Clojure evaluates code.
+By learning how Clojure evaluates code, you'll gain a systematic understanding of the language.
+This is similar to the way that the periodic table of elements helps young chemistry students eveywhere understand the properties of atoms and why they react with each other as they do: elements in the same column behave similarly because they have the same nuclear charge.
+Without the periodic table and its underlying theory, high schoolers would be in the same position as the alchemists of yore, mixing stuff together randomly to see what blows up.
+With a deeper understanding of the elements, today's youth can know *why* stuff blows up.
+Right now, your alchemical elements are "form", "special form", "evaluates", and the like.
+This chapter will serve as your periodic table, and with it you'll be able to blow stuff up on purpose.

-Understanding Clojure's evaluation will allow you to understand how macros work.
+Understanding Clojure's evaluation model will allow you to understand how macros work.
 Macros are one of the most powerful tools available to programmers, and many programmers decide to learn a Lisp so they can finally see what all the hoopla is about.
 I think that the programmer, author, and open source advocate Eric S. Raymond had macros in mind when he [wrote](http://www.catb.org/esr/faqs/hacker-howto.html#skills1), "LISP is worth learning for a different reason — the profound enlightenment experience you will have when you finally get it.
 That experience will make you a better programmer for the rest of your days, even if you never actually use LISP itself a lot."

-By learning how Clojure evaluates code, you'll also gain a systematic understanding of the language.
-This is similar to the way that the invention of the periodic table of elements allowed chemists to understand the underlying scheme governing the nature of elements and their relationships with each other.
-Before its introduction, chemists only understood how *small groups* of elements relate to each other.
-After its introduction, chemists understood how *all* the elements related to each other and could even predict the existence of undiscovered elements.
-Right now, your chemical elements are "form", "special form", "evaluates", and the like.
-This chapter will serve as your periodic table, and with it you'll be able to clearly see the relationships among Clojure's component parts.

 ## The Philosopher's Stone

-The philosopher's stone &mdash; the supreme obsession of alchemsists &mdash; was not just a wonder tool for transmuting base metals into gold; it was also a metaphor for transcending duality and reaching enlightenment.
+The philosopher's stone, along with the elixir of life and viagra, is one of the most well-known examples of alchemical lore, pursued for its ability to transmute lead into gold.
+Less known, however, is that alchemists also believed it would allow them to erase the apparent separation between themselves and God, transcending duality and reaching enlightenment.
+I don't think that's what Eric S. Raymond was talking about in the quote above, but when it comes to Clojure (and Lisps in general), reaching enlightenment also involves transcending duality.
 The key to Clojure enlightnment is that *Clojure evaluates data structures*.
-You can try this right now in a REPL:
+You can see this for yourself right now in a REPL:

 ```clojure
 (def addition-list (list + 1 2))